THE 2017 JUDGES

 Andy Roby is a former UK government official with the Department of International Trade (DIT) and Department for International Development (DFDI).
 He was CSR adviser to the UK Timber Trade Federation in London.
 He has an extensive experience in international timber trade issues.
 He has worked for DFID as the point person of FLEGT-VPA in Indonesia for 9 years culminating in the recent launch of the national timber legality FLEGT licensing scheme with the European Union; the first and biggest in the world.
 He managed the DFID-funded MFP2 and MFP3 programs in Indonesia which assists the Indonesian government to set up and implement the SVLK timber licensing system.
 In 2016 in returned to Whitehall to provide high level advice in the Economics Horizon Unit of the Department for International Trade, working closely with DFID and the FCO.
 He is a graduate of the Universities of Bangor and Oxford, and has an MBA from Henley Management College/Brunel University.

 Anthony Rose is founder Chairman and CEO of the House of Rose Professional, a business consultancy committed to providing services in the Public Relations, Publishing and People segments and is based in Singapore.
-House of Rose Professional is also owner of Asia’s prestigious “Break the ceiling touch the sky 2015” –the success and leadership summit for women to be held on September 29, 2015 in Singapore.
+House of Rose Professional is also owner of Asia’s prestigious “Break the ceiling touch the sky ” –the success and leadership summit for women.
 Prior to setting up House of Rose Professional in 2014, Anthony was Vice President and head of the Corporate Affairs function for Walmart Asia based in Hong Kong.